zpelgrims/zpelgrims.github.io/_posts/2018-10-16-accurate-computation-fstop.markdown

 ---

-I think the main idea to take away from this, is that there's an issue regarding the nomenclature regarding this popular subject.
+I think the main idea to take away from this, is that there's an **issue regarding the nomenclature** for this popular subject.
 The word f-stop is passed around rather carelessly.
 In optics literature, usually the numerical aperture is used.
 In photography, the f-number is used.
 It is incredibly confusing they have the same f/~ notation.

 The same issue goes for the focal length definitions.
 The effective focal length *[distance between intersection(ray, optical axis) and the principal plane]* is not the same as the back focal length *[distance between intersection(ray, optical axis) and the entry pupil vertex]*.